galform/get_nebular_emission/README.rst

 · In test_sfrf there is a problem with the contours, the plot is not well in my opinion.
 Set the program to allow automate the levels of the contours.
 One way to do it: In SFRF search the bin with at least 100 galaxies (before divide the data by the volume) to be the minimum level, get the maximum value of phi to be the maximum level and take another one between these two.

-· In test_medians the plots do not work, the legend is not show as wanted.
+· In test_medians the plots do not work, the legend is not show as wanted. -> DONE

 · Add test_zm.
 Similar to test_sfrf but with the metallicity.

-· Add the command to delete the temporary files after having done the plots.
+· Add the command to delete the temporary files after having done th - donee plots.

 · In test_sfrf verify the limits for the SFR and the mass.